Contribution of task-irrelevant stimuli to drift of neural representations: Similarity Matching

+Since $\bm{\Lambda}$ is diagonal, the dynamics for $\pi_i$ are decoupled.
+This motivates using the non-orthogonal projection for studying the dynamics.
+The above shows, for example, that coordinates $\pi_i$ corresponding to $\lambda_H=0$ (tangent space) have purely diffusive dynamics with no flows.
+Similarly, non-negative $\lambda_H$ suggests mean-reverting dynamics for other coordinates.

-Since $\bm{N}$ is known in our problem (see Eq.~\ref{SMevecs}), we can, in principle, find $\bm{\pi}$ by multiplying Eq.~\ref{alphaN} from the left side by $(\bm{N}^T\bm{N})^{-1}\bm{N}^T$.
-This means: $\bm{\pi} =(\bm{N}^T\bm{N})^{-1}\bm{N}^T \bm{n}$.
-However, since each vector in this equation is a vectorized version of a pair of weight matrices $(\bm{F},\bm{M})$, this could lead to lengthy calculations in terms of the matrices.
-We can instead use heuristics to find $\bm{\pi}$ for our problem.
-This essentially means finding the following decomposition for an arbitrary vector $\bm{n}$:
+Since $\bm{N}$ is known in our problem (see Eq.~\ref{SMevecs}), we can, in principle, find projections coefficients $\bm{\pi}$ for arbitrary $\bm{n}$ by multiplying Eq.~\ref{alphaN} from the left side by $(\bm{N}^T\bm{N})^{-1}\bm{N}^T$ to get: $\bm{\pi} =(\bm{N}^T\bm{N})^{-1}\bm{N}^T \bm{n}$.
+However, since each vector in this equation is a vectorized version of a pair of weight matrices $(\bm{F},\bm{M})$, this could lead to tedious calculations in terms of the matrices.
+Instead, we use heuristics to find $\bm{\pi}$ for our problem.
+The right hand side of Eq.~\ref{alphaN} can be restructured into: